We began homeshooling by accident.

 Where can I find preschool curriculum?

 Need specific examples of what to look for?
-I get it I like to be organized too.
 You can search the interweb for play-based learning curriculum or activities.
-Start with play-based learning activities and look for FREE items to get you started.
+Start with play-based learning activities and look for FREE items (like the one below) to get you started.
+If you’re looking to buy preschool curriculum you can also check out the themes in my shop.

 Want free curriculum?

-Sign up for my kids activity challenge & learn how to do play-based learning activities at home and get a free eBook!
+Sign up for my kids activity challenge (scroll to the bottom of the page) & learn how to do play-based learning activities at home and get a free eBook!

 When should I start working on preschool activities?